Frequently Asked Questions on Palm Oil

 This is largely due to the effects of population growth and the need for more farmland, we need to feed more people today than at any point in history.

 There are more than four times as many people to feed today than there were less than a hundred years ago.
-And by 2100, we could need to feed 11.2 billion, using the same land that fed 1.6 billion in 1900.
+And by 2100, we would need to feed 11.2 billion people, using the same land that fed 1.6 billion in 1900.
 This is putting pressure on farmland across the world, as we now, and will continue to need to grow more food using less land.

 Q. How can I best support sustainable palm oil?